brian6932/CC-Clean-Launcher/README.md

 ## Usage:

 ### 1:

-- Make a backup folder for some of the files (you could also rename them, although I prefer to have the backups centralized in a folder with specified path names as their folder paths)
+- Under services, disable `Adobe Genuine Monitor Service (AGMService)` and `Adobe Genuine Software Integrity Service (AGSService)`
+- And again under services, set `AdobeUpdateService` to manual
+- These will reset everytime you update your CC programs, so make sure to set it each time.

 ### 2:

+- Make a backup folder for the following file (you could also rename them, although I prefer to have the backups centralized in a folder with specified path names as their folder paths)
 - Go to: "C:\Program Files\Adobe\Adobe Creative Cloud Experience"

 - Cut CCLibrary.exe and paste it into your backup folder